eduardoafonso1089/eduardoafonso1089/README.md

 Check out some of my highlighted projects:

 - **[Project 1]([https://github.com/eduardoafonso1089/project1](https://github.com/eduardoafonso1089/python_projects))**: Welcome to my python_projects repository!
 This repository showcases various projects and exercises completed during different Data Science courses.
-Each project is organized in its own directory by topic and includes Jupyter Notebooks with all the necessary code and explanations..
+Each project is organized in its own directory by topic and includes Jupyter Notebooks with all the necessary code and explanations.
 <!--- **[Project 2](https://github.com/eduardoafonso1089/project2)**: Brief description of project 2.
 - **[Project 3](https://github.com/eduardoafonso1089/project3)**: Brief description of project 3. -->